-- b) Conduct thermal simulation using the device as the 'device under test' in the manufacturer's thermal test setup.
-The model is valid if the device thermal simulation compares satisfactorily with the thermal data provided by the manufacturer. - c) Model the application environment with different values of power dissipation within the device. - d) Develop the power/ temperature relationship from the application thermal model.
+- a) Develop a thermal model of the device. - b) Conduct thermal simulation using the device as the "device under test" in the manufacturer's thermal test setup.
+The model is valid if the device thermal simulation compares satisfactorily with the thermal data provided by the manufacturer. - c) Model the application environment with different values of power dissipation within the device. - d) Develop the power/temperature relationship from the application thermal model.

 NOTE The value of thermal resistance also varies with power dissipation and temperature.
 This is accounted for in thermal simulation, but not in the simplistic single parameter approach described in B.3.4.2, which assumes θ{JA} to be constant for the temperature and power dissipation range under consideration.
-The Iso- T_J curve obtained by thermal analysis or simulation therefore may not be linear, and the thermal characterisation obtained in this subclause is likely to be more accurate.
+The Iso- T_J curve obtained by thermal analysis or simulation therefore is not necessarily linear, and the thermal characterisation obtained in B.3.4.3 is likely to be more accurate.